nimiq/community/_posts/2017-12-22-setting-up-nodejs_miner.md

 ### c.
 Running the miner locally (not on VPS).

-To run it on a personal system and without a domain name, you will need to generate a self-signed SSL certificate and then run the regular command to start the node but replace the domain name with localhost, key with the generated key, and cert with the generated cert.

-@Soeren from discord says that:

-> Also, it's possible to run the nodejs miner locally with just localhost and a self signed certificate, but it's just not recommended, because if everybody would do it, the network would centralize, as no clients that run as localhost can connect to each other only to public domains.
-But it's possible.
-I don't know if anything will be done to prevent that or to fix the not-reachable problem, but at least for testing the nodejs client, you can run it locally without a vps or domain.

-Addon January 12 2018 (Use these steps if you don't want to create a self signed certificate and if you want to run the miner with your domain name):
+#### 1) With a domain name
+There are two options to run a miner on your local network.
+With a domain name is the best option (see explaination from @Soeren in 2)).

 You will need to do a few things to be able to setup your local network for Nimiq mining:
-- Set the DNS record of your domain to your local IP address (see step 3).
+- Set the DNS record of your domain to your public IP address (see step 3.).
-Find out what your local IP address is, the easyest way to do this is goole for "What is my IP" and clicking the first link.
+Your public IP address is the public IP of your router.
+The easyest way to know your public ip is to open your favorite searche engine, search "What is my IP" and open the first link.
-Alternatively you can go into the cmd or terminal window and type ipconfig /all in windows or ifconfig on linux.

 - You will need to forward ports on your local network to be able to generate a certificate.
 Disclaimer: Opening ports can influence the security of your local network!
 Please be carefull with what you are doing and use this guide at your own risk!